 You’ve heard it called dozens of names.
 Voice transcription software, voice to text software, voice activated software or more commonly–voice recognition software.
-Though whichever term you use to describe it, it’s all the same thing.
+No matter which term you use to describe it, it’s all the same thing.
 But how is it used for medical transcription?
-And–is it accurate enough for your practice?
+And is it accurate enough for your practice?

 “Speech recognition” can be defined as “translating words you speak into decipherable text.”
 The word “decipherable” is of key importance here.
-That is, because whatever is produced has to make sense and be true to what was actually said.
+That is, because what the voice recognition software produces has to make sense and be true to what was actually said.

 Voice recognition software used for medical transcription, though, depends on the software being able to recognize sound patterns, which are then paired with the right phonetic structure (or interpretation thereof) in established databases.

 It’s not too difficult to imagine how many things can go wrong with this sound-to-written-text paradigm.